PeterWarrington/tcplog-module/tcplog-format.md

 ## TCPlog event types

-The following event types are relevant to TCPlog, ordered by approximate development priority: `tcp:in_ack_event`, `tcp:tx_start`, `tcp:cwnd_restart`, `tcp:packet_lost`, and seperately `tcp:packet_sent`.
+The following event types are relevant to TCPlog, ordered by approximate development priority: (`tcp:in_ack_event`, `tcp:tx_start`, `tcp:cwnd_restart`, `tcp:loss_timeout`), (`tcp:open_enter`, `tcp:disorder_enter`, `tcp:cwr_enter`, `tcp:fast_recovery_enter`, `tcp:loss_recovery_enter`) and seperately `tcp:packet_sent`.

 These events have been selected as they are crucial to understanding the functioning of TCP congestion control.
 The first group of events all trigger congestion window checks in the kernel, and are directly exposed by the congestion control module mechanism, which provides callbacks on these events.
+The 2nd group are the enterance of the different congestion avoidance states, which are crucial to understanding which procedure is being used to modify congestion windows.

 `tcp:packet_sent` is the most fundamental TCP event generally as it directly relates to the sending of packets, akin to a packet capture - though provides no new information compared to it, and is more difficult to implement.